alx-tools/Hack-The-Virtual-Memory/02. What's where in the virtual memory/README.md

 ![virtual memory with command line arguments and environment variables](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/virtual_memory_args_env.png)

-## Is the stack realy growing downwards?
+## Is the stack really growing downwards?

 Let's call a function and figure this out!
 If this is true, then the variables of the calling function will be higher in memory than those from the called function (`main-6.c`).